NVIDIA/DIGITS/examples/autoencoder/README.md

 - an encoder, which learns a representation of the image, using fewer neurons than the input image
 - a decoder, which learns to reconstruct the original input from the compressed representation.

 The output layer of the encoder is the input layer of the decoder.
-This layer can be understood as a bottleneck that constrains the autoencoder to learn a compressed representation of the intput.
+This layer can be understood as a bottleneck that constrains the autoencoder to learn a compressed representation of the input.
 During training, the objective is to minimize the difference between the original input and the reconstructed input.

 ## Dataset Creation